DVE2000/Dogbone/README.md

   If you ever want to get to the absolute default settings, delete the defaults.dat file in the Add-In install directory, while the Dogbone dialog box is closed.
 - There's an option to try limit the dogbones to selected bodies or bodies of selected edges.
-It can be useful if you have an assembley and dogbones are cut where they shouldn't be.
+It can be useful if you have an assembly and dogbones are cut where they shouldn't be.
 This was not an optiion in a previous release, but it was present and caused dogbones to not be cut for at least one user.
 (Seems like a Fusion bug to me, but whatever.)

 ## Limitations